Saturday, January 13, 2024

 The tradeoff?
 You add 15-20 feet or so (about 5-7 meters) of wire to the whip antenna, using an alligator clip, and SW is lively, and most medium to strong SW stations are fully readable, with great sound through the headphones!
 And when tuning -- SLOWLY -- across the SW band you'll also catch more stations.
 Like with MW, you have to tune slowly to allow the DSP chip to 'capture' the signal, and then resolve it.
 Once it does, it holds onto the signal very well -- just as with MW.

-It seems that the XHDATA D-328 was designed for you to use a clip-on antenna.
+It also seems that the XHDATA D-328 was designed for you to use a clip-on antenna.
 I tuned the 49 and 31 meter bands the first night I had my radio and it was pleasant listening -- I even heard China broadcasting to European Russia, in Russian (from Urumchi in Xinjiang, western China!) at around S3 signals or so, with full readability -- just using my 25 ft indoor wire antenna.

 And there was no overload!